qcmerge/intro-to-rails/05032014/README.md

   attach_file "File", "spec/fixtures/test.jpg"
   click_button "Save"

-  expect(page).to have_content("Ticket has been created.")
+  expect(page).to have_content("My First Post")

   within("#asset") do
     expect(page).to have_content("test.jpg")
   end
 end
 ```
-2. Create a file that matches the name (and location) specified in the attach_file line
+3. Create a file that matches the name (and location) specified in the attach_file line
-3. Add field to posts form partial (posts/_form.html.erb_) that satisfies the test and modify form to handle file uploads (p.
+4. Add field to posts form partial (posts/_form.html.erb_) that satisfies the test and modify form to handle file uploads (p.
 322)
-4. Modify posts/show.html.erb to display results of file upload (p.
+5. Modify posts/show.html.erb to display results of file upload (p.
 323)
-5. Add carrierwave gem and create AssetUploader.
+6. Add carrierwave gem and create AssetUploader.
 Run migrations necessary (follow instructions in book)
-6. Adjust post_params in PostsController to handle asset attribute.
+7. Adjust post_params in PostsController to handle asset attribute.
-7. Create a new commit (git add --all; git commit -m "SOME MESSAGE").
+8. Create a new commit (git add --all; git commit -m "SOME MESSAGE").
 Also see notes about how to ignore the public/uploads directory when making commits (p.
 326).

 ## Resources
 [CarrierWave](https://github.com/carrierwaveuploader/carrierwave)